professor-calculus/Analysis_boostedNmssmHiggs/README.md

 this should be the full path and include a new directory (which the code creates) where the file will go.
 The new directory should include useful info about what you were doing.
-The directory should also be unique eg "output_DoubleBTaggerEfficiencyStudies_boostedHiggsToBB/histos.root"
+The directory should also be unique eg "output_DoubleBTaggerEfficiencyStudies_boostedHiggsToBB/histos.root" GOOD IDEA TO USE THE NAME OF THE DIR WHERE YOU GOT THE NTUPLES

 (typically use full paths to inputs and outputs)